 Q. Can I send my idea straight to the publishers?

 A. Yes and no. The tiny mom-and-pop publishers may or may not look at your submission if you send it in.
 But the big houses most certainly will NOT, due to time and legal issues.
 Agents are the gatekeepers of the publishing industry.
 We serve publishers by screening out the junk and the wackos.
 We serve authors by getting your stuff read by the best publishers for it, and then helping you get the best possible deal.
 So many times, authors get confused.
-They report they tried to sell their self-help book to a publisher who turned out to only do business books, or their illustrated children’s book to someone who does adult health and wellness books.
+They complain they tried to sell their self-help book to a publisher who turned out to only do business books, or their illustrated children’s book to someone who does adult health books.
 It’s hard for you to know who does what and why.
 Agents work for their 15% commission – and are worth every penny.
 That’s why every best selling author has representation.

 Q. I researched lots of literary agents.
 You look like exactly the right firm for me.
 Why do you keep rejecting my idea?

 A. We reject hundreds of projects every single month!
 The deluge of content that established agencies like ours get would make you think we don’t have time to pay attention.
 In real life, cream rises to the top.
 We conscientiously consider every nonfiction idea that comes our way, using a specific, well-honed screening process.
 If we’re turning you down, it means that in our opinion, your book is highly unlikely to sell for much money.
 Most of the time, that’s because you do not have an adequate platform – a “fan base” of people who love your work.
 (For information on getting a fan base/building your proposal, click here.)
 Since all reputable agents work on 100% straight commission, we can’t take careless risks.
 Your platform will be the #1 thing that convinces a publisher to acquire your book.